-Digital transformations and the rising influence of IIoT are presenting industries with lucrative new opportunities that can improve efficiencies and drive growth.
+These digital transformations and the rising influence of Industrial IoT are presenting industries with lucrative new opportunities that can improve efficiencies and drive growth.
 For this to happen, two diametrically opposed networks need to bridge the divide and converge.
 This is easier said than done.

-That’s all changing because of the rise of IIoT and the evolving security threats that businesses face every day.
+That’s all changing because of the rise of Industrial IoT and the evolving security threats that businesses face every day.
 It used to be that the operations side of the business didn’t have to worry about cybersecurity threats but attacks like WannaCry have shown how vulnerable they are.

-To ensure the business is protected from all threats, IT and OT need to find common ground and work together.
+To ensure the business is protected from all threats, convergence of IT and OT needs to happen, and for this to work the two groups need to find common ground and work together.

 Closing the gap between the two is a slow and complicated process.
 It requires the erosion of a mentality that’s been built up over decades.
 It’s fair to say the two sides aren’t particularly fond of one another.
 Because they’ve both worked in isolation, there’s a feeling of mistrust and scepticism.